imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-stardist.md

   {% include img name="Tracking result" src="/media/plugins/trackmate/trackmate-stardist-custom-tracking-result.gif" width="800" align="center" %}

-### Generation of 3D labels by tracking 2D labels using TrackMate.
+### Generation of 3D labels by tracking 2D labels using TrackMate

 In this tutorial, you will learn how to generate 3D labels using TrackMate.
 The segmentation of 3D objects can be very hard.